hemanth506/discus-lib/README.md

 # discus-lib

-This package is a user discussion components where the user can comment on a post and discuss on that.
+A user discussion component library where the user can comment on a post and discuss among other users.

 ## Overview